hyperplasma/hyplus-snippets/README.md

 # Hyplus Snippets

-Hyplus code snippets, grouped as follows:
+This repository contains custom Hyplus code snippets of our WordPress site ([www.hyperplasma.top](https://www.hyperplasma.top)), grouped by level and usage.

+## Categories

 * `hl1`: The most important components or style sheets
 * `hl2`: Components related to Ultimate Buttons or specific pages